florianbehrens/DeCoF2/README.md

 There are several protocol implementations provided but the framework is intentionally open for new implementations.

-#### Text protocol
+#### Command line interface protocol

-The text protocol is around for historical reasons and for its simplicity and usability when it comes to manual (terminal) interaction with a server.
+The command line interface (CLI) protocol is around for historical reasons and for its simplicity and usability when it comes to manual (terminal) interaction with a server.

-The text protocol implements both the client/server and publish/subscribe interaction models as well as supports some simple discovery means.
+The CLI protocol implements both the client/server and publish/subscribe interaction models as well as supports some simple discovery means.

 ##### Client/server model